Wickstrom/RELAX/README.md

 ## Toy example

 Here is a very simple example showing the basic structure for how to use RELAX.
 The input is assumed to be organized in (channel, height, width)-format, and preprocessed using the Imagenet normalization (for encoders pretrained on Imagenet).
-The "imagenet_image_transforms"-function also reshapes the image into a square image (224, 224 by default) and places the image on the desired device.
+The "imagenet_image_transforms"-function also reshapes the image into a square image ((224 x 224) by default) and places the image on the desired device.

 ```python
 import torch